 Piston material

-Cast iron is the earliest material used for making piston.
-However modern engine benefits from lighter materials for the engine balancing.
+Cast iron is the earliest material used for making pistons.
+However modern engine benefits from lighter materials for engine balancing.
 Good pistons must be able to resist the engine’s combustion temperatures.
-Alloys such as Y alloys and hiduminium are specifically used to obtain such properties.
+Alloys such as Y alloys and aluminum are specifically used to obtain such properties.
+Pistons are made from aluminum alloys with a casting process.

-Billet pistons are also used in racing engines because they do not rely on the size and architecture of available forgings, making the design to change at dying minutes.
-Although it’s not commonly visible with the naked eye.
+Some pistons used in racing vehicles require better strength and fatigue life which is why they are forged.
+Billet pistons are also used in racing engines because they do not rely on the size and architecture of available forgings, making the design change at dying minutes.
+Although it’s not commonly visible to the naked eye.

-below is the diagram of a piston:
+Below is the diagram of a piston:

 Major parts of pistons and their functions